The longnose gar has an adapted swim bladder which allows it to gulp air in oxygen-poor waters.

 Physical Characteristics

-• Longnose gar has a very long, slender snout with a length of 18 to 20 times its width.
+• Longnose gar have a very long, slender snout with a length of 18 to 20 times its width.

-• Their long cylindrical body is covered with large, overlapping diamond-shaped scales, which distinguish them from all their freshwater relatives.
+• Have a long cylindrical body covered with large, overlapping diamond-shaped scales, which distinguish it from all its freshwater relatives.
 These scales interlock to produce a virtual suit of armor leaving the gars with few natural predators.

-• Coloration is typically grayish to olive-green dorsally and on the sides; white or yellowish below.
+• Typically grayish to olive-green dorsally and on the sides; white or yellowish below.

 • Longnose gar can grow to 6 feet (1.8 m) in length and weigh up to 50 lbs.
 (23 kg).